 However, with the addition of a simple scoop of whey protein, you create the perfect muscle-building breakfast to kickstart your day the right way.

-The combinations of protein powder + oatmeal are only limited by your imagination, and if you’re not that creative (or don’t feel like wasting the neurological bandwidth), you need to look around the web, and thousands of riffsl inundate you on proats.
+The combinations of protein powder + oatmeal are only limited by your imagination, and if you’re not that creative (or don’t feel like wasting the neurological bandwidth), you need to look around the web.

-A couple of our favorite ways to mix the protein powder in oatmeal is:
+A couple of our favorite protein powder uses in oatmeal are: